magento/devdocs/src/guides/v2.4/install-gde/prereq/es-config-nginx.md

 ## Set up a proxy {#es-nginx-proxy}

 {:.bs-callout-info}
-OpenSearch support has been added in 2.4.4.
+OpenSearch support was added in 2.4.4.
 OpenSearch is a compatible fork of ElasticSearch.
 See [Migrate ElasticSearch to OpenSearch](https://experienceleague.adobe.com/docs/commerce-operations/upgrade-guide/prepare/opensearch-migration.html) for more information.

 This section discusses how to configure nginx as an *unsecure* proxy so that {{ site.data.var.ee }} or {{ site.data.var.ce }} can use a search engine running on this server.
 This section does not discuss setting up HTTP Basic authentication; that is discussed in [Secure communication with nginx](#es-ws-secure-nginx).